ts-kontakt/df2tables/README.md

 - JavaScript enhancements for sorting HTML-formatted numbers and coloring negative values

-While [comnt](https://github.com/ts-kontakt/comnt) is used to ensure that the HTML template just works independently, you can also use other templating systems like Jinja2 by rendering the final content after.
+While [comnt](https://github.com/ts-kontakt/comnt) is used to ensure that the HTML template just works independently (and avoid Json.parse), you can also use other templating systems like Jinja2 by rendering the final content after.

 ### Custom Templates